tarcieri/fastcondition/README.md

 # FastCondition

-The `FastCondition` class is a reimplementation of the ConditionVariable API using pthread conditions (where available).
+The `FastCondition` class is a reimplementation of the Ruby ConditionVariable API using pthread conditions (where available).

 FastCondition only works on MRI when compiled on an OS that implements the pthreads API.
 If installed on a Ruby that isn't MRI, or on an OS that doesn't